 Tip: If you’re carrying balances on other credit cards, aim to use 30% or less of your available credit to keep your score on the right track.

-The American Express® Green Card includes a fairly straightforward rewards program.
-You earn one Membership Rewards® point on eligible purchases, with no limit on the number of points you can earn.
+The American Express ® Green Card includes a fairly straightforward rewards program.
+You earn 1 Membership Rewards ® point on eligible purchases, with no limit on the number of points you can earn.

 Your earning power ultimately depends on how much or how little you spend.

-When you use your card to book travel through American Express Travel, your rewards rate increases to two points per dollar for eligible purchases.
+When you use your card to book travel through American Express Travel, your rewards rate increases to 2 points per dollar for eligible purchases.
 That includes airfare, hotels, cruises, and vacation packages.